Kimserey/BlogArchive/20160323_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

 ## Conclusion

-This first part was an overview of `Warp`.
 By understanding `Warp`, we got a better insight on the steps required by `WebSharper` to compile an assembly.
 It also showed us how .fsx files could be compiled and translated to JS and at which moment were the JS files actually created.
-In the Part 2, we will see how we can use `FSharp.Compiler.Services` to directly compile a sitelet composed by .fsx files and extract in into a variable to be used in our webapp.
+Hope this helped you understand better the mystery behind `WebSharper.Warp`.
 Like always if you have any comments, hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 Thanks for reading!